itwasmyidea/commitstudio/docs.md

 - **View Cache**: Cache files are stored as JSON and can be viewed manually
 - **Clear Cache**: Delete cache files to force reanalysis of all commits
 - **Selective Clearing**: Edit cache files to remove specific commit SHAs

+## Customizing AI Models

+Strategies for optimizing AI model usage:

+- **Cost Efficiency**: Use nano or mini models for routine analysis
+- **Detailed Analysis**: Use more powerful models for complex code
+- **Token Management**: Adjust max tokens based on commit size and complexity
+- **Model Selection**: Different models perform better on different languages/frameworks

 ---